Siouxland Forecast: April 18, 2020

 And tonight we will see a minor increase in cloud coverage as we become partly cloudy overnight, with winds dying down as we fall to a low of 39 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see when we could see those slim rain chances this coming week.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when we could see those slim rain chances this coming week.